C++ Builder Tutorial: TStringList load from / write to file

 private: // User declarations

 - Through the Object Inspector, create an event handler for OnCreate of Form1 and complete it as follows:

 Note: because in C++ the symbol \ acts as the "escape" character, we have to write \\ if we want to specify a backslash.

 - Create an event handler for the OnClose event of Form1 and complete it as follows:

 delete SL; // destroy the stringlist before the program terminates

 - In a text editor (such as NotePad) create a text file with a few lines.

 - Add three components to Form1: a TButton, a TEdit and a Tlabel.

-- In the Object Inspector, change the property NumbersOnly to True.
+Change the property NumbersOnly to True.

 - Double click Button1 and complete the event handler as follows: